hitobito/development/README.md

 - Remote - WSL (Microsoft)
 - Dev Containers (Microsoft)
 - Docker (Microsoft)

-You will find the _Extensions_ menu on the left.
+:bulb: You will find the _Extensions_ menu on the left.

 Start a remote Ubuntu session by clicking on the buttom left corner which should be highlighted in green, and select _New WSL window_.

 A new VSCode instance opens with remote Ubuntu enabled.
 Confirm the buttom left corner highlighted in green and indicating the Ubuntu session.

 Start the terminal within VSCode.